 While in observation mode, I find myself peeping into other’s shopping carts at the grocery store.
 Like the cart of the young woman with a shopping list extra long.
 In my writer’s mind, I imagine that she’ll be hosting a dinner for her in-laws and has prepared an exact list of ingredients for the three courses she plans to serve.
-Not exactly a Martha Stewart in the kitchen, she has bitten off way more than she can chew, but everything HAS to be perfect ― she tries so hard in the life as a rookie wife.
+Not exactly a Martha Stewart in the kitchen, she has bitten off way more than she can chew, but everything just has to be perfect — she tries so hard in the life as a rookie wife.

 Obviously, things cannot run smoothly, otherwise there is no conflict, no story.
 She knows that her wannabe something brother-in-law will boast about the food in the classy restaurant he claims to frequent.
 Her mother-in-law will give a lecture on how she would prepare the same dishes.
+Of course, she never fries mushrooms, she sautées champignons.

 So what should our girl with the long shopping list do?